-Note 9 - Mitotic activity (Core)
+Note 10 - Mitotic count (Core and Non-core)

-The mitotic status should be reported in every thyroid carcinoma since it is an essential defining criterion for PDTC regardless of the definition used for this entity.
-The vast majority of thyroid carcinomas have a very low mitotic rate and a mitotic count is required only in those cases with elevated mitotic activity (≥3 mitoses/2 mm2).
-Mitotic count should be performed in the area of highest mitotic activity in 10 consecutive HPFs.
-The Ki-67 proliferation rate has been shown to correlate with outcome.
-It has not been utilized in the commonly used definitions of poorly differentiated thyroid carcinomas and thus is not a required element.
-It can however guide the pathologist to the area of highest mitotic activity.
+The mitotic status should be reported in every thyroid carcinoma since it is an essential defining criterion for HGDTC and PDTC.
+It is also an essential parameter of the IMTCGS.
+This is a two tiered grading system based on mitotic count, tumour necrosis (refer to Note - 11 TUMOUR NECROSIS) and Ki-67 proliferation index (refer to Note - 20 ANCILLARY STUDIES).
+A medullary carcinoma is considered high grade if it has any of the following three features: 1) 5 or more mitosis per 2 mm2; 2) tumour necrosis; and 3) Ki-67 proliferation index ≥5%.
+This IMTCGS has been shown to be an independent prognostic factor of outcome in a large international cohort of patients.
+The vast majority of thyroid carcinomas (whether follicular or C cell derived) have very low mitotic activity and a mitotic count is required only in those cases with elevated mitotic activity (≥3 mitoses/2 mm2).
+Mitotic count should be performed in the area of highest mitotic activity in 2 mm2 which is approximately equivalent to 10 consecutive HPFs on most microscopes.
+The Ki-67 proliferation index has been shown to correlate with outcome.
+It has not been utilised in the commonly used definitions of HGDTC and PDTC and thus is not a required element for these entities.
+It is, however, a required element for the grading of medullary thyroid carcinoma.
+Ki-67 proliferation index should be performed manually or via image analysis; if the latter, specifying methodology, software, or technique is suggested.